The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/best-in-slot.md

 ### For current level 80 content:

-If you are missing other items for BiS, a good starting point is maxing CRIT and DH and putting the rest in DET.
+If you are missing other items for BiS, a good starting point is maxing Crit and DH and putting the rest in DET.
 You can min/max your relic for your needs by plugging your gear into <https://etro.gg/> and watching for wasted secondary stats.\
-To minimize wasted stats, reallocate secondary stats from crit that go above current stat tier into DET and then adjust DET/DH distribution until total wasted secondary stats is less than 6.\
+To minimize wasted stats, reallocate secondary stats from Crit that go above current stat tier into DET and then adjust DET/DH distribution until total wasted secondary stats is less than 6.\
 Keep in mind you'll have to do this every time you get a gear upgrade.
 Staying with max Crit / max DH / rest DET while gearing up is fine too.

 For 5.55 BiS: (see gearset in BiS section)\